 Second is substance.
 What do we need to satisfy the learner?
 In the case of language education, this is primarily linguistic content — but it is also thought and emotion content!
 The content must be rich, deep, personally meaningful.
 The content must also be accessible.
-This involves knowing the "field" of available content intimately, and selecting — or creating — the most appropriate content.
+This involves knowing the “field” of available content intimately, and selecting — or creating — the most appropriate content.

 WHAT WE BRING TO EVERY PROJECT

-I'm Michael Rost, the founder of Lateral Communications.
-I personally lead every project that Lateral takes on.
-I work with a range of top professionals: language professionals - researchers, teachers, authors, editors, publishers, media producers, designers, social media groups, institutional administrators.
+I’m Michael Rost, the founder of Lateral Communications.
+I personally take responsibility for every project that Lateral takes on.
+I work with a range of top professionals: language professionals — researchers, teachers, authors, editors, publishers, media producers, artists, performers, designers, social media groups, institutional administrators.
 Our teams are constituted from brilliant people all around the world.
 We pride ourselves on having diverse teams — because this is how you achieve success in educational enterprises!
-We collaborate to develop and distribute cutting edge classes, learning products, curricula, and training programs.
-I aim to establish a unique identity for every project, a brand that really means something!
+We collaborate to develop and distribute cutting edge classes and courses, as well as top-notch learning products We aim to establish a unique identity for every project, a brand that really means something!

 In each project I draw upon my experiences both in academics (here is a link to my academic publications on Google Scholar) and in the publishing business (here is a link to my Linked In business page).

 I guarantee my personal involvement ih every project from conception through development, throughout production, into the launch the promotion.
-I especially enjoy working with customer support - and improving how the product or service is being used and experienced.
+I realize the importance of working with customer support — and improving how the product or service is being used and experienced.

 I like to stay involved with every project from conception through development, throughout production, into the launch the promotion.
 I especially enjoy working with customer support – and improving how the product or service is being used and experienced.

 As I work with education and educational publishing, I realize there is always more to learn, more to understand.
-This is more true today than ever – with the advance of technology, artifical intelligence, social media, and global interdependence.
-I have learned that it is more important to "seek to understand" than anything else.
+This is more true today than ever – with the continual advances of technology, artificial intelligence, social media, and global interdependence.
+I have learned that it is more important to “seek to understand” than anything else.
 Before diving into any project, I try first to establish a deep base of understanding of the issues and the stakeholders involved.

-Whenever I start on a new project - a book, a series, a course, a game, an app - I always ask every member of my team, “What hasn’t been done before?”
+Whenever I start on a new project — a book, a series, a course, a game, an app — I always ask every member of my team, “What hasn’t been done before?”
 I always get a lot of creative answers — and if we can act on just a few of these ideas, we’re likely to be involved in an innovative project.
-If a project has a vibrant innovative energy, it's likely to bring out the best in everybody involved.
+If a project has a vibrant innovative energy, it’s likely to bring out the best in everybody involved.
 I feel that my job as a project manager or series editor is to nurture and manage that innovative energy.

-Life is too short to do anything without passion.
-This is true in education and especially language education, in which the personal stakes are so high.
-When I work with teachers on professional development, I start by helping them identify their passion for teaching and learning.
+Passion is the fuel that drives human activity.
+This is true in education and especially language education, in which the personal stakes are very high.
+When I work with teachers on the implementation of a project, I start by helping them identify their passion for teaching and learning.
 (And yes, teachers are the key to the success of any educational endeavor — all learners need the attention of a learning expert, a mentor, a guide.)
-Once we are able to kindle - or reignite - their passion, and bring a lightness and gratitude to this source of our insipiration, the development process begins to flow more easily.
+Once we are able to kindle — or reignite — their passion, we bring a lightness and a collaboration to the project.

-Every project - textbook production, research white paper, or teacher development - starts with observation.
-Clear observation - in meetings, focus groups, onsite visits, report generation - is an essential element of success throughout the execution of the project.
+Every project — course production, research white paper, or teacher development — starts with observation.
+Clear observation — in meetings, focus groups, onsite visits, report generation — is an essential element of success throughout the execution of the project.
 I invest a lot in “focus groups” throughout a project — now almost always done via Zoom conferences — in order to develop a “calm mind” throughout a project.
 This comes from listening to users.